Kinokus/se-angular-chat/README.md

  - on connection of new user get messages from all connected users
  - message id - `timestamp + uuid`
  - typing online
+ - ping users / remove if not responding

 ### UI
  - add / commands
  - add @ user-list
  - add # tags
+ - automaticly reconnect
+ - ping users / remove if not responding
  - user can change name
  - save messages in local storage
  - send private messages